If you select a Medicare Plan that includes prescription drug coverage, the following information will help you fill your prescriptions.

 Our formulary uses a tiered structure.
 Drugs in each tier cost different amounts.

 Drugs that require Prior Authorization, Step Therapy or Quantity Limits are indicated on our drug list.
-Follow this link to Search Our Drug List to see if your medication requires Prior Authorization, or Step Therapy.
+To see if your medication requires Prior Authorization or Step Therapy, or has Quantity Limits, consult the View Our Drug List/Formulary information above.

 You can ask us to make an exception to our coverage rules, including waiving our prior authorization, step therapy and quantity limit restrictions on your drug.
 Learn more about Requesting an Exception below.